 In the device manager, this "Universal Serial Bus (USB) Controller" will appear with a yellow icon as there is no driver for this device.

-To fix this problem, simply download and install the "USB 3.0 Driver: Intel® USB 3.0 eXtensible Host Controller Driver for Intel® 7 Series/C216 Chipset Family" driver available from the Intel official website.
+To solve this problem, you had to download and install the "USB 3.0 Driver: Intel® USB 3.0 eXtensible Host Controller Driver for Intel® 7 Series/C216 Chipset Family" provided by Intel.